Sign up for Parade of Lights

-A number of floats are lined up to be part of the Chamber of Commerce annual Holiday Parade of Lights.
+More businesses and organizations are working on floats to be part of the Chamber of Commerce annual Holiday Parade of Lights.
 The event is scheduled for Saturday, Nov.
 30 at 6 p.m., and will be followed by a supper at the Legion hosted by the Gettysburg Volunteer Fire Department.
 The evening will be topped of by the Firemen’s Ball.

 Leave a Reply